 Mirror, mirror on the wall, who is the bravest Chihuahua of them all?
 Skippyjon Jones the Siamese cat who thinks he's a Mexican Chihuahua of course!
 While his sisters listen to Snow White and the Seven Dwarves, Skippy heads off for the REAL adventure awaiting him in his closet.
 A brand new musical based on the book by Judy Schachner, Skippyjon Jones Snow What is a twist on the classic fairytale Snow White and the Seven Dwarfs.

 Young Audience Matinee Order Form: 2016-2017-young-a...IN3.pdf

-Please email forms to Education Director, Amanda Squibb email@example.com.
+Please email the completed form to our Arts Education director, Sia Lewis at email@example.com.
 We will not accept faxed forms.

 The audience plays a key part in the overall theater experience.
 Each audience member affects those around him or her as well as the performers.

 Remind your class that everyone will have an especially wonderful time at the performance by remembering their theater manners.